 Where do you get your backdrops?

 Many of my backdrops are from Bessie Bakes Backdrops (based in the USA) and Capture by Lucy (based in the UK).
-I also have a double-sided backdrop from White Canvas that I love.
+I also have a double-sided background from White Canvas.
 If you want to know about a particular background, feel free to ask me.

 What lighting do you use?